Veronica (2017)

 “Madrid, 1991.
 A teen girl finds herself besieged by an evil supernatural force after she played Ouija with two classmates.”
 (IMDb)

-While there was significant buzz for this Spanish supernatural horror indie, with some calling it “one of the scariest horror films ever made”, I chose not to take that against the film and watch it without any real expectations.
+While there was significant buzz surrounding this Spanish supernatural horror indie, with some calling it “one of the scariest horror films ever made”, I chose not to take that against the film and watch it without any real expectations.
 Written by Fernando Navarro and Paco Plaza and directed by Plaza, I’d say this is his best work since [Rec] and [Rec]2.
-Considering the disappointment [Rec]3 was, Veronica is a fine return to more quality horror.
-Plaza effectively infuses a certain spice by throwing into the mix some late 80’s-early 90’s Spanish pop-rock songs and competent camera work that possess the feel of the era, which is understandable as the film is set in 1991.
+Considering the disappointment [Rec]3 was, Veronica is a fine return to better quality horror.
+Plaza effectively infuses a certain spice by throwing some late 80’s-early 90’s Spanish pop-rock songs into the mix as well as competent camera work that possess the feel of the era, which worked to the perfection in a film set in 1991.

-While the film is pretty much a by-the-numbers possession film, it is still well above average when compared to other releases of the sub-genre.
-Sandra Escacena is very convincing and likeable in the role of Veronica, or ‘Vero’ as nicknamed by her siblings and friends.
-Her simple beauty and endearing character help the audience go along with all that is happening and identify with her as much as possible while joining her on this journey.
+While Veronica is pretty much a by-the-numbers possession film, it is still well above average when compared to other releases of the sub-genre.
+Sandra Escacena is very convincing and likeable in the lead role of Veronica, or ‘Vero’ as nicknamed by her siblings and friends.
+Her simple beauty and endearing character help the audience go along with all that is happening and identify with her as much as possible while joining her on her journey.
 Bruna Gonzalez (as Lucia) and Claudia Placer (Irene), portraying Vero’s two little sisters are equal measure convincing and cute, which makes the viewer completely disregard any potential acting faux pas or character faults.
-Ivan Chavero as Antonito is less effective, but no less cute and endearing and a he is the younger brother of the clan, any acting “sins” are also forgiven.
+Ivan Chavero as Antonito is less effective, but no less cute and endearing and as he is the youngest sibling in the clan, any acting “sins” are also forgiven.
 Ana Torrent, as Vero’s mother, is also effective enough, but her character is not explored as much as it can be.
 Consuelo Trujillo as ‘Hermana Muerte’ (Sister Death) adds a certain spookiness to the film with a skillful performance.